rrovetto/The-Spaceflight-Mission-Ontology/README.md

 ## About

 ## Support (How you can help)
 As unfunded work, financial sponsors, donations, and work or PhD study opportunities to develop this project are welcome.
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Financial support is needed to sustain development.

 ## Contact
 [Contact the author at this link](ontospace.wordpress.com/contact)

 ## Copyright
 © 2011-2021, Robert John Rovetto.
 All right reserved.